Machine Robo

 Machine Robo (マシンロボ, Mashin Robo) is a Japanese transforming robot toyline first released in 1982 by Popy, a division of Bandai, then later by Bandai proper.
 The franchise was marketed as Robo Machine in Europe and Machine Men in Australia.
 A large portion of these toys were exported to North America as part of Tonka's Gobots series, which began in 1983.

-About Machine Robo
+Overview

 The initial assortment of Machine Robos consisted of small toy robots which transformed into vehicles, aircraft, etc., comparable in size to Matchbox cars.
 These early MR toys have become known as the "600 series" (being priced at ¥600 each), and were developed through ideas submitted by children, similar to the children's submissions in the Kinnikuman anime series.
 Larger-scale deluxe ("DX") toys were soon released, along with other non-transforming vehicles and figures.

-Catalogs packaged with the toys contained stories depicting the Machine Robos as beings from the Romulus system.
-Romulus was collapsing in on itself, and those beings who reached Earth became Machine Robo, while some became trapped in the Casmozone and mutated into monstrous Devil Invaders.
-This premise would later be abandoned in favor of a new storyline originating with the first MR anime Machine Robo: Revenge of Cronos.